tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 *Note* the currently selected region is also the region displayed in any widget added to the home screen.

+If you want all regions from the drop down menu to get updated, select *"Update everything"*.

 ### How do I set the region to be displayed at the home screen widget?

 Just select it as current region in the app.
 The region displayed in the app and in the widget stay in sync all the time.
 Any region change in the app is reflected in the widget(s) automatically.